cloud66-oss/habitus/README.md

 Habitus
 =======

-A Docker Build Flow Tool
+A Build Flow Tool for Docker
 ------------------------

 ### <a href="#welcome-to-github-pages" id="welcome-to-github-pages" class="anchor"><span class="octicon octicon-link"></span></a>Welcome to Habitus

-Habitus is a standalone Docker build flow tool.
+Habitus is a standalone build flow tool for Docker.
 It is a command line tool that builds Docker images based on their `Dockerfile` and a `build.yml`.

 #### Build files